peiyao2017/EL-CUSUM/README.md

 library(doParallel)
 library(MASS)
 ```
-\textcolor{blue}{We create a cluster for parallel computing.
-This small cluster has only 2 cores for illustration purpose.}
+We create a cluster for parallel computing.
+This small cluster has only 2 cores for illustration purpose.

 ```{r}
 myCluster <- makeCluster(2, # number of cores to use